jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 organizations were able to do so in less than 50 days.
 See
 Figure 24.

-**Figure 24.** *A bar chart showing the average time to recover from a data breach, from the organizations that reported they had recovered fully from the incident, measured in days.
-The chart shows the percentage for various time ranges.*
+![Image of Figure 24.
+From the organizations that reported they had recovered fully from the incident, measured in days (reference chart 23) Average time to recover from a data breach 35% 24% 19% 14% 5% 3% > 150 days 126 to 150 days 101 to 125 days 76 to 100 days 51 to 75 days < 50 days]

 ## Factors that decreased or increased the average breach cost
 When analyzing costs, it’s helpful to know which technologies